 Unusual Malaysian Drinks You Want To Try

-Coconut Shake has blended coconut flesh, coconut water, and vanilla icecream – the ultimate Malaysian Milkshake.
+Coconut Shake has blended coconut flesh, coconut water, and vanilla ice cream – the ultimate Malaysian Milkshake.

 Nutmeg Juice